ftakelait/csp-scheduling-project/INSTRUCTOR_GUIDE.md

 ## What Students Need

-Share these 4 files with your students:
+Share these 5 files with your students:
 - `Dockerfile` - Builds the complete environment
 - `docker-compose.yml` - Orchestrates the services
 - `setup.sh` - One-time setup script
+- `start-simple.sh` - Simple startup script (recommended)
 - `STUDENT_GUIDE.md` - Complete instructions for students

 ## How It Works